pinco227/dublin-hills/README.md

         <span id="features" class="invisible"></span>
         ```
         this will get targeted by the ```#features``` nav link as described in **[this article](https://spigotdesign.com/smooth-scroll-offset-anchor-links-with-css/)**.
+  - collapsible menu would not collapse when clicking on link to navigate through landing page's sections.
+This requires user to tap 3 times to get to the desired section:
+    1. click on "hamburger" button to expand the menu.
+    2. click on desired link.
+    3. click again on "hamburger" button to toggle the menu that covers the top of the section.
+    - **FIXED** by adding this code to the ```.nav-item``` list element: ``` data-toggle="collapse" data-target="#menu"```.
+It was added to the list element and not to the anchor, otherwise it would disable the anchor funcionality.

 ## Deployment
 _[to be completed]_